lorefargio/MyBroker/README.md

 ## Installation and project start-up

-After downloading the repository, run npm i in the command line to install the project's packages.
+After downloading the repository, run "npm i" in the command line to install the project's packages.

 Attention: this project needs API keys to work, which are not provided in the repository